 Eyenga’s block was one of the lone moments the Lakers even tried to play defense tonight.
 Without their twin towers in the paint the Lakers were exposed by Tyreke Evans who got into the paint with ease.

 But as I said you can’t ready too much into that.
 Not that the Lakers would have been much better on defense even at full strength.
 That is one area you’d like to see a rededication to against the high powered Nuggets.

 Hardly to believe this hectic 66 game schedule has come to an end.
 It’s been a breathless season with the most exciting part yet to start.
 This is when we’ll see what this Lakers squad is all about.
 Kobe Bryant isn’t shy about his expectations.
 For KB24 it’s title or bust.
 The quest starts Sunday.

-Tags: Andrew Bynum Andrew Goudelock Christian Eyenga DeMarcus Cousins Devin Ebanks Featured Jordan Hill Josh Mcroberts Kevin Durant Kobe Bryant Metta World Peace Mike Brown Pau Gasol Ramon Sessions Sacramento Kings Troy Murphy Tyreke Evans
+Tags: Andrew Bynum Andrew Goudelock Christian Eyenga DeMarcus Cousins Devin Ebanks Jordan Hill Josh Mcroberts Kevin Durant Kobe Bryant Metta World Peace Mike Brown Pau Gasol Ramon Sessions Sacramento Kings Troy Murphy Tyreke Evans